-Nick Wells is a data journalist and graphics editor for CNBC.
+Nick Wells is a data & analytics producer for CNBC.

 Prior to joining CNBC, his reporting and data-driven stories appeared in Crain's New York Business, The New York Times, New York Daily News and other publications.
 Wells holds a B.A. from Hampshire College and an M.A. from the CUNY Graduate School of Journalism.

 He's second only to the world's richest man, Amazon CEO Jeff Bezos, when it comes to average earnings per day of his life.

 "Customers are trying to figure out based upon these tariffs and potentially quotas how that changes their supply chain and who they are going to be buying their product from," Majestic Steel's CEO told CNBC.

 Opioid prescriptions are on the decline in the U.S., according to a new report from the Iqvia Institute.
 But experts say the number is still too high.

 A majority of Facebook users support governmental regulation of the use and distribution of personal data on social media, according to a survey conducted by Reconnect Research.

 Storms aren't the only way weather affects companies.
 Founder Joel Myers tells CNBC how AccuWeather makes a business predicting weather for business.